ipfabric/docs/docs/System_Administration/system_update.md

 --8<-- "snippets/clear_browser_cache.md"

+## Best Practices Before Update

+### Unloading Loaded Snapshots

+Unload all loaded snapshots on the `/snapshot-management` page.
+This will drastically reduce maintenance time during the update process.
+In extreme cases, it can save several hours.

+The entire background process consists of unloading all snapshots, deleting indexes, reloading snapshots one by one, and creating new indexes.
+This can take anywhere from a few minutes to multiple hours.

+During maintenance, the application is unusable.
+However, if you manually unload all snapshots before the update and then reload them afterward, you can continue using the appliance or perform discoveries while the snapshots are being reloaded.

-## Back Up System Before Update
+### Back Up System

-The best practice is to save the virtual machine's state (VM snapshot) using your hypervisor.
+Save the virtual machine's state (VM snapshot) using your hypervisor.
 Alternatively, you may use an IP Fabric backup.
 To proceed with IP Fabric backup, follow the instructions on the [Restore or Backup](Command_Line_Interface/How_to/backup_restore_CLI.md) page.